RichardPar/SigFinder/USER_MANUAL.md

 ### Analyse Menu

 #### Signal Analysis...
 (Ctrl+A)
-Opens the Signal Analysis window for advanced data visualization and origin estimation.
+Opens the Signal Analysis window for advanced data visualisation and origin estimation.

 **What it does:**
 - Opens a new window with a Leaflet map